University council

+Brazil

+In most Brazilian public universities, the University Council is the highest deliberative body, with broad academic, administrative, and financial powers.
+The Brazilian Constitution establishes that "universities enjoy didactic-scientific, administrative, and financial and patrimonial management autonomy," and the University Council is responsible for exercising this autonomy under the presidency of the Rector and assisted by other bodies.

 United Kingdom

-In most pre-1992 universities in the United Kingdom, Council is the governing body.
-(In post-1992 universities this is the Board of Governors; in the Ancient universities of Scotland this is the Court.)
-According to the Higher Education Code of Governance, the primary responsibilities of Council include appointing the executive head of the institution (normally titled the vice-chancellor), delegate powers of management to them, and monitor their performance.
-The council is also the principal financial and business authority and the legal authority of the university, and the members of Council are the trustees of the university, thus Council may sometimes also be known as the Board of Trustees (e.g. the University of Bristol).
+In most pre-1992 universities in the United Kingdom, council is the governing body.
+(In post-1992 universities this is the board ofgGovernors; in the Ancient universities of Scotland this is the court.)
+According to the Higher Education Code of Governance, the primary responsibilities of council include appointing the executive head of the institution (normally titled the vice-chancellor), delegate powers of management to them, and monitor their performance.
+The council is also the principal financial and business authority and the legal authority of the university, and the members of council are the trustees of the university.
+The council is therefore sometimes called the board of trustees (e.g., at the University of Bristol).

-Council will normally have an independent chair and (except for Oxford and Cambridge) a majority of "lay" members, not employed by the university.
-There is also "an expectation" in the Code of Governance that Council will contain representatives of staff and students (often the President of the Student Union) in addition to the lay members and the university's senior management.
-At some universities there are external ex officio members, reflecting their institutional history (e.g. the Dean of Durham at Durham University).
+Council will normally have an independent chair and (except at Oxford and Cambridge) a majority of "lay" members, not employed by or students of the university.
+There is also "an expectation" in the code of governance that council will contain representatives of staff and students (often the president of the students' union) in addition to the lay members and the university's senior management.
+At some universities there are external ex officio members, reflecting their institutional history (e.g., the Dean of Durham at Durham University).

-In the Ancient Universities of Scotland, the General Council is the consultative assembly of the graduates and academic staff, created by the Scottish Universities Act (1858).
-These are completely different from the governing body Councils of other British universities, being equivalent to the Convocations of the Universities of Oxford and Durham and the Senate of the University of Cambridge.
+In the Ancient Universities of Scotland, the general council is the consultative assembly of the graduates and academic staff, created by the Scottish Universities Act 1858.
+These are completely different from the governing-body councils of other British universities, being equivalent to the convocations of the universities of Oxford and Durham and the senate of the University of Cambridge.